gigi8android/sql-challenge/README.md

 a.
 Update file _postgresql_keys.py_ with the relevant postgresql server username and password and file _copydata.bat_ with the server's password </br>
 b.
 In pgAdmin, open file _Employee_sql_final.sql_ and execute the queries as per the embedded comments/instructions </br>
 c.
-In Jupyter notebook/lab, open file _bonus_final.ipynb_, restart the kernel and execute codes from the top.
+In Jupyter notebook/lab, open file _Bonus_final.ipynb_, restart the kernel and execute codes from the top.

 ## Data analysis:

-Refer to the embeded comments, output and graphs in files _Employee_sql_final.sql_ and _bonus_final.ipynb_ to address the followings data analysis queries:
+Refer to the embeded comments, output and graphs in files _Employee_sql_final.sql_ and _Bonus_final.ipynb_ to address the followings data analysis queries:

-1. POSTGRESQL queries:
+1. POSTGRESQL queries (refer to _Employee_sql_final_):
     * List the following details of each employee: employee number, last name, first name, sex, and salary.
     * List first name, last name, and hire date for employees who were hired in 1986.
     * List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.